 For those of you currently searching for a new financial advisor, you should, first and foremost, focus on establishing and adhering to a rigorous search process – from our experience, this is a critical step towards achieving an optimal outcome.
 During your search, however, be sure to consider the issues we’ve noted here, and you’ll greatly improve your chances for a successful and rewarding wealth management relationship.

-To learn more about how SpringReef LLC may be able to assist your family or organization, please complete the form on our Contact Us page, or reach out to us directly at 973-577-3184 or firstname.lastname@example.org.
+To learn more about how SpringReef LLC may be able to assist your family or organization, please reach out to us directly at 973-577-3184 or email@example.com.

-SpringReef LLC is a state-registered investment adviser in California, Florida, Louisiana, Maryland, New Jersey, New York, Virginia, and the District of Columbia.
+SpringReef LLC is a state-registered investment adviser in Florida, Louisiana, Maryland, New Jersey, New York, Virginia, and the District of Columbia.
 The purpose of this material is limited to the dissemination of general information regarding the services offered by SpringReef LLC.
 It is not intended to be a solicitation or offer to sell investment advisory services to residents of any state in which SpringReef LLC is not currently authorized to do so.
 Form ADV Part 2, which details the business practices, services and related fees of SpringReef LLC, is available upon request.
 Investing involves risks and there is always the potential of losing money when you invest.
 Choosing a financial advisor recommended by SpringReef LLC does not assure a profit or protect against loss.